TracksApp/tracks/tracks/doc/manual.markdown

 <!-- The HTML file manual.html is generated from manual.markdown, so make edits to the *.markdown file -->

-# Installing Tracks 1.5 #
+# Installing Tracks 1.6 #

 ## Introduction ##

+**An important note for version 1.6: OpenID support is broken in this release.
+The fix isn't trivial because of changes to the `ruby-openid` gem, so we wanted to get this version out now and fix OpenID for the next release.
+If you depend on OpenID integration, we recommend waiting until the next release.**

-Tracks 1.5 has been thoroughly beta tested by a large number of people, and should be fully stable for everyday use.
+Tracks 1.6 has been thoroughly beta tested by a large number of people, and should be fully stable for everyday use.
 However, once set up, Tracks will contain the majority of your plans for your work and personal life, so it's only sensible to make sure that you have frequent, reliable backups of your data.
 Full changenotes on the release can be found in `doc/CHANGELOG`.
 Full API documentation can be found at `doc/app/index.html`, once you have run `rake appdoc`

-There are two methods of downloading Tracks 1.5 **(N.B.
-These links will not work until Tracks 1.5 final is released)**):
+There are two methods of downloading Tracks 1.6:

 1. (Recommended for most people) Download the [zipped package](http://www.rousette.org.uk/projects/files/tracks-current.zip), and unzip in your preferred location (e.g. `~/Sites` for Mac OS X users).
 2. Download using Subversion: